OSM-building-identification/cnn/readme.md

    - `tensorflow` machine learning
    - `keras` simplified ML api
    - `h5py` reads weight files
+   - `grequests` async file downloads
  - **credentials file:** the private file `cred.json` is expected in the root directory of this project.
 It contains information for authenticating to various services.
 It is not in this repo and should not be added to it.
+It has the following format: (you will probably have to edit database credentials to be your own)
+ -
+    ~~~
+    {
+     "naip_tiles_key" : ... ,
+     "osm" : { //this is only required on production server
+         "host" : ...,
+         "port" : "5432",
+          "user" : ...,
+          "pass" : ...
+     },
+     "db" : { //local db connection (for storing predictions, tiles etc)
+         "db" : ..., //dm name
+        "user" : ..., //postgres user
+        "host" : "localhost", //except on server
+        "pass" : ...
+     },
+     "http" : { //http authentication for use on server
+          "pass" : ...
+     },
+     "dev" : "true" //set to true execpt on production server
+    }
+    ~~~
+ - **postgres setup**
+   - install postgresql
+   - navigate to `building-identification` directory
+   - `psql` or `sudo -u psql` depending on OS
+     - `CREATE DATABASE cucapstone;`
+   - `psql -d cucapstone -1 -f schema.dump` load table schemas
+ - *at this point you should be able to run Training Data Prep*
+ - **flask setup**
+   - navigate to your `building-identification` directory
+   - find the absolute path of server/index.py. something like `/home/dev/building-identification/server/index.py`
+   - `export FLASK_APP=your_absolute_path`
+ - *at this point you should be able to install and run the manual-verifier and iD*

+### Production Setup (aws only)
+in addition to all other setup steps
  - **systemd services** for running jobs continuously
    - `capstone.service` runs the webserver + misc jobs